 Income from the rendering of services to Council group entities is recognised when the service is provided.
+These iv) Income from services provided when the service is provided.
 These services include development projects, business interests and Council group property acquisitions and disposals.
 The income from services provided is calculated based on direct costs and staff time incurred or allocated to specific projects.